orsinium/notes/notes-en/python-packaging.md

 # Python packaging for your team

+**IMPORTANT:** This is personal opinion of the author.
+Also you can find in this article some mistakes.
+Feel free to contribute.

 I love [decoupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)).
 This makes project maintaining easier.
 We have 2 main ways do it:

 1. [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 This is good conception but sometimes very confusable.
 Also you must commit updates in parent project for each submodule changing.